AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 2. Adding a duplicate patient

-   1. Prerequisites: Completing the first test case for Adding a Patient
+   1. Prerequisites: Completing the first test case for Adding a Patient.

    2. Test case: `addPatient i/T0123456A n/John Doe b/2001-05-02 p/98765432 e/johnd@example.com a/John street, block 123, #01-01` <br>
    Expected: The error message *This patient already exists in CLInic* should be displayed in the status message.